Frederick Watson Fellowship

 A key function of the National Archives is to promote archival research in Australia and encourage scholarly use of the National Archives collection.

-- is significant to Australian audiences
+- was significant to Australian audiences

 Former recipients of the Frederick Watson Fellowship are: